 Our research and development expenses consist primarily of expenditures for lab operations, preclinical studies, compensation, and consulting costs.
-Research and development expenses totaled \$1.5 million and \$1.4 million during 2023 and 2022, respectively.
-The increase of approximately \$89,000, or 6%, for 2023 compared to 2022 was primarily attributable to an increase in compensation costs and benefits as we added research personnel.
+Research and development expenses remained consistent year-over-year, totaling \$1.5 million for the years ended December 31, 2024 and 2023.